IP5306 Power Management IC

 Supplying Power

-The chip includes a robust and efficient boost converter capable of supplying 5V at up to 2A.
-It is equipped with over-current and short circuit protection mechanisms.
+IP5306 has a robust and efficient boost converter.
+It boosts the battery voltage to 5V at up to 2A.
+The boost converter is equipped with over-current and short circuit protection.

 Item Description